 What to Pack

-- Order tickets to theme park Halloween events ahead of time for discounts and no waiting in line.
+- With kids back in school, Florida theme parks are not too crowded during October.
+Each has its own Halloween festivities and celebrations—some requiring special after-hours admission.
+Order tickets to theme park Halloween events ahead of time for discounts and to avoid waiting in line.

 - Expect bigger crowds at major attractions like Disney World on Columbus Day and Halloween weekends.